50 Small Fall Home Projects to Do Over the Weekend

 Clean and Fill Bird Feeders

 Winter can be hard going for birds in terms of finding food to eat.
 Be sure to refill your bird feeders now and make them fall ready.
-This will keep our feathered friends happy and fed for the winter.
-If you don't have a bird feeder or house, creating one is a great indoor project over winter.
+This keeps our feathered friends happy and fed for the winter.
+If you don’t have a bird feeder or house, creating one makes a great indoor project over winter.

-A colorful garden in the spring requires fall ready planting.
-Plant early flowering plants in September where they can still take advantage of fall rains.
+A colorful garden in the spring requires fall-ready planting.
+Plant early flowering plants in September when they can still take advantage of fall rains.
 Follow depth directions to avoid frost damage over the winter.

 Store Outdoor Furniture

-Often overlooked but essential to keeping your outdoor living space in tip-top shape is cleaning and storing your garden furniture out of the elements.
+An often overlooked task, but essential to keeping your outdoor living space in tip-top shape, cleaning and storing your garden furniture out of the elements saves unnecessary wear on them.
 Fall is also a perfect time to clean up any rust, repaint or repair your garden furniture so it looks great when you uncover it in the spring.